Transfering, please wait ..

 All major airlines have a Dangerous Goods Expert contact number that can be called to make a final decision.
 The Dangerous Goods Expert contact details will be contained within the Operator's Dangerous Goods Manual.

-Note: Information following for Table 2.3.A is for training purposes only!
+Note: The following information for Table 2.3.A is for training purposes only!
 You must always refer to the specific, current Operator's Dangerous Goods Manual after completing this course as the only reference for operational purposes.

 Now, let's go individually through the dangerous good items permitted by passengers and crew that are in Table 2.3.A and familiarise ourselves with the limitations.
 For the purposes of completing this course, you will be able to view and/or print off the full table at the end of this Module once we have gone through the individual items.